Colonial Roads

 Fall Hiking in Prince William and Fauquier

 Prince William Forest Park: Located in Triangle, VA.
-The ideal location for those of us in Northern Virginia who can’t turn leaf peeping explorations into an entire weekend away.
+This is the ideal location for those of us in Northern Virginia who are unable to spend an entire weekend away on a leaf peeping exploration.
 Trails include the Piedmont Forest Trail (easy rubberized .2 mile loop) and Little Run Loop Trail (moderate .6 mile trail).

 Roosevelt Island: Close to home, on the Potomac, and just outside of DC.
 Catch it early for a foggy morning and some dramatic effects.
 The easiest way to access is to come from DC (at the beginning of the 66).
 Cross over the bridge, but stay in the far right lane towards George Washington Parkway.
 Just as you are nearing the bottom of the transition ramp, slow down to turn right into the parking lot.
 If you’re on GW Pkwy, you’ve missed it.